nojronatron/Bigfoot-Bib-Report-WL-Form/readme.md

 - Bigfoot-Bib-Report-Initial.html
 - Bigfoot-Bib-Report.txt

-When downloading from the [GitHub Releases page](https://github.com/nojronatron/Bigfoot-Bib-Report-WL-Form/releases) ignore the zip files they are not necessary.
+When downloading from the [GitHub Releases page](https://github.com/nojronatron/Bigfoot-Bib-Report-WL-Form/releases) the files will be inside of a `.zip` file.
+After downloading, either right-click and select "Extract All..." and follow the wizard screen to unzip the files, or use your favorite "unzipping" utility (there are many to choose from, free and paid).

 ## How to Install This Form and Template

 1. Download the Template and Form files (as indicated above).
 2. Copy `Bigfoot-Bib-Report-Initial.html` and `Bigfoot-Bib-Report.txt` to your Winlink Express installation within the directory named `{your callsign}\Templates`.
-3. Optional: Create a new folder within the Templates directory for these files.
+3. Optional: Create a new directory within the Templates directory for these files.
 4. Open Winlink Express.
 5. Click the Messages menu and select `New Message`.
 6. In the New Message window click `Select Template`.